isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-palmetto-bugs/index.md

 ###  1. Roach Glue Traps

 Get hold of sufficient amount of roach glue traps and set it in multiple positions all over the house.
-Its better and safer if you use non
-- toxic roach traps, especially if youve got toddlers or pets at home.
+Its better and safer if you use non-toxic roach traps, especially if youve got toddlers or pets at home.

 Some areas where you must place these traps are the kitchen, cupboards, wardrobes, bathroom, basement and garage.
 The higher the number of traps, the more effective they will turn out to be.